Neamar/up/docs/06-commands.md

 ## Start

 Start development server.
 The development server runs the same proxy that is used in production for serving, so you can test a static site or application locally with the same feature-set.
+The `UP_STAGE` and `NODE_ENV` environment variables will are set to "development".

 Currently `up start` does not work with cross-compiled languages such as Go or Crystal.